Terah: When Abram leaves Haran

 In Jewish tradition, when Terah died at age 205, Abraham (70 years younger) was already 135 years old.
 Abram thus left Haran at age 75, well before Terah died.
-The Torah, however, relates Terah's death in Haran before Abram continues the journey to Canaan as an expression that he was not remiss in the Mitzvah of honoring a parent by leaving his aging father behind.
 The significance of Terah not reaching Canaan was a reflection of his character, a man who was unable to go "all the way".
 Although on a journey in the right direction, Terah fell short at arriving to the divine destination—in contrast to Abram, who did follow through and achieved the divine goal, and was not bound by his father's idolatrous past.
 Abram's following God's command to leave his father, thus absolved him from the mitzvah of honoring parents, and as Abraham, he would go on to create a new lineage distinct from his ancestors.

 Samaritan tradition

 In the Samaritan Pentateuch Terah dies aged 145 years and Abram leaves Haran after his death.

 Christian tradition

 In the Christian tradition Abram left Haran after Terah died.
 The Christian views of the time of Terah come from a passage in the New Testament at Acts 7:2–4 where Stephen said some things that contrast with Jewish rabbinical views.
 He said that God appeared to Abraham in Mesopotamia, and directed him to leave the Chaldeans—whereas most rabbinical commentators see Terah as being the one who directed the family to leave Ur Kasdim from Genesis 11:31: "Terah took his son Abram, his daughter-in-law Sarai (his son Abram's wife), and his grandson Lot (his son Haran's child) and left Ur of the Chaldeans to go to the land of Canaan."
 Stephen asserts that Abram left Haran after Terah died.